BIGJRA/BIGJRA.github.io/rejuv.md

 Be prepared to not be able to return to GDC for a little bit.

 If you just watched Flora escape, head up at Route 9 to fight Bladestar.
-Once you win, you’ll be taken to the Voidal Chasm.
+Once you win, you'll be taken to the Voidal Chasm.

 If you just watched Flora talk to Jenkyl, talk to the group, then head back to the National Park with Kanon.
-Once you talk to him and Beheeyem, you’ll be taken to the Zorrialyn Desert!
+Once you talk to him and Beheeyem, you'll be taken to the Zorrialyn Desert!

-At this point, we’re basically in the same “region”, just on opposite sides.
-I’ll be covering everything in this guide in the order of the group that starts at Voidal Chasm, but just know the same items, wild Pokemon, etc. can be accessed in both routes.
-For now, if you took the Beheeyem route, we’ll need to come here in the story anyways in a bit, so jump to the next section to explore the desert for now, then return to the chasm section after.
+At this point, we're basically in the same “region”, just on opposite sides.
+I'll be covering everything in this guide in the order of the group that starts at Voidal Chasm, but just know the same items, wild Pokemon, etc. can be accessed in both routes.
+For now, if you took the Beheeyem route, we'll need to come here in the story anyways in a bit, so jump to the next section to explore the desert for now, then return to the chasm section after.

-Again, if you’re entering the chasm from the outside, you’ll be heading from the top down, but this will cover you from the point of view of a player who started at the bottom.
+Again, if you're entering the chasm from the outside, you'll be heading from the top down, but this will cover you from the point of view of a player who started at the bottom.